-(4) FHWA, FTA, or FAA may impose conditions on the recipient as part of its approval of the recipient's analysis and corrective actions including, but not limited to, modifications to your overall goal methodology, changes in your DBE-conscious/DBE-neutral split, or the introduction of additional DBE-neutral or DBE-conscious measures.

-- (d) If, as recipient, your Uniform Report of DBE Awards or Commitments and Payments or other information coming to the attention of FTA, FHWA, or FAA, demonstrates that current trends make it unlikely that you will achieve DBE awards and commitments that would be necessary to allow you to meet your overall goal at the end of the fiscal year, FHWA, FTA, or FAA, as applicable, may require you to make further good faith efforts, such as by modifying your DBE-conscious/DBE-neutral or introducing additional DBE-neutral or DBE-conscious measures for the remainder of the fiscal year. - (e) Effective [INSERT DATE OF PUBLICATION IN FEDERAL REGISTER], you are not subject to this section until the UCP that covers you has completed the reevaluation process described in § 26.111 of this part. - 23.
-Amend § 26.51 as follows: - a.
-Revise paragraph (a); - b.
+- (4) FHWA, FTA, or FAA may impose conditions on the recipient as part of its approval of the recipient's analysis and corrective actions including, but not limited to, modifications to your overall goal methodology, changes in your DBEconscious/DBE-neutral split, or the - introduction of additional DBE-neutral or DBE-conscious measures. - (d) If, as recipient, your Uniform Report of DBE Awards or Commitments and Payments or other information coming to the attention of FTA, FHWA, or FAA, demonstrates that current trends make it unlikely that you will achieve DBE awards and commitments that would be necessary to allow you to meet your overall goal at the end of the fiscal year, FHWA, FTA, or FAA, as applicable, may require you to make further good faith efforts, such as by modifying your DBE-conscious/DBE-neutral or introducing additional DBE-neutral or DBE-conscious measures for the remainder of the fiscal year.

+- (e) Effective October 3, 2025, you are not subject to this section until the UCP that covers you has completed the reevaluation process described in § 26.111.

+- 23. Amend § 26.51 as follows:

+- a.
+Revise paragraph (a);

+- b.
 Revise the introductory text to paragraph (b);

 - c.
 Revise paragraph (c);

 - d.
 Revise paragraph (d);

 - e.
-Revise subparagraph (e)(2); and
+Revise paragraph (e)(2);

 - f.
-Revise the introductory text to paragraph (f);
+Revise paragraph (f);

 - g.
-Revise subparagraphs (f)(1), (f)(2), (f)(3), and (f)(4), and the corresponding examples to each subparagraph;
+Revise paragraph (g); and

 - h.
-Revise paragraph (g); and

-- i.
 Add paragraph (h).